 MARKER Yes.
 In my usual way, beginning at the beginning and ending at the end practically in real time.
 I build the film in my brain but once I am familiar with the material do it as if it is one shot from beginning to end.

 MACCABE And the narration?

 MARKER That was the worst nightmare.
 It is always a nightmare but with Sans Soleil it was particularly difficult.
 For more than a month I did not know what to do and I was working in the present tense, and then I tried the past tense and it worked.

 This interview was conducted at the request of the Gennan artist-filmmaker Christopher Roth for his project with the journalist Georg Diez, 80*81, which attempted to trace the present in the events of the period 1980-1981.

 The image of the woman from Guinea-Bissau scanned from Chris Marker, Staring Back, p.
-61, and appears memorably as well in Sans Soleil as the paradigm moment of the 1/24th of a second direct eye contact – the emblematic image perhaps for the whole of Staring Back.
-Note: the images used here were not part of the original publication.
+61, and appears memorably in Sans Soleil as the paradigm moment of the 1/24th of a second of direct eye contact— he emblematic image perhaps for the whole of Staring Back.